 In its order, this is the order from the court.

-I'm gonna read it.
+I'm going to read it.

-This order response to reports that personnel of the Federal Bureau of Investigation provided false information to the National Security Division of the Department of Justice and withheld material information from the NSD, which was detrimental to the FBI's case in connection with four applications to the foreign intelligence surveillance court.
+This order responds to reports that personnel of the Federal Bureau of Investigation provided false information to the National Security Division of the Department of Justice and withheld material information from the NSD, which was detrimental to the FBI's case in connection with four applications to the Foreign Intelligence Surveillance Court.

-When the FBI personnel misled NSD in the ways that are described in these reports, they equally misled the foreign intelligence surveillance court.
+When the FBI personnel misled NSD in the ways that are described in these reports, they equally misled the Foreign Intelligence Surveillance Court.

-This order's been followed up.
+This order has been followed up.

 There's been another order.